 So is it really called Soppong or Pang Mapha?
 Several years ago, the government created a new district ("Amphur" in Thai) in Mae Hong Son, and this was named Pang Mapha (ปางมะผ้า).
 Since every new district also comes with a village name by the same name as the districts, Pangmapha became the name for the Soppong area, and specifically for the area just outside the main village where the government offices are located.
 There is a lot of confusion regarding this, and some references state that "Soppong" has been replaced by "Pang Mapha".
 Some travel publications will tell you that Soppong and Pangmapha "are used interchangeably".
 Neither of those statements is accurate.
 There is still a place called "Baan Soppong" (Soppong village or บ้านสบป่อง in Thai), and that is where the main market area and bus stop is located.
 There are several other villages with their own names sprinkled around Pang Mapha district, and all those names remain as well, including Baan Pangmapha, which is about 1km from Baan Soppong.
 So, Soppong still exists, as well as the name for the district, Pang Mapha, as well as a village by the same name.
 You will see the district name "Pangmapha"( ปางมะผ้า ) in the directional and distance signs, and using the district name for such signs is standard in Thailand.
 It just happens that Soppong village is located very close to the Pang Mapha district centre, and if you follow those signs, you will arrive in Soppong.

-Pang Mapha district is about 800 sq. km in size, and as of December 2008, which is the most recent information we could find, the entire district had a population of 20,371 people, of which 7,882 lived in Soppong sub-district (Tambon).
-With a population density of only 25 inhabitants/sq km, Pang Mapha is one of the least densely populated districts in Thailand.
+Pang Mapha district is about 800 sq. km in size, and according to the most recent information we could find, the entire district had a population of 19, 708 people, of which 7,882 lived in Soppong sub-district (Tambon).
+With a population density of only 20 inhabitants/sq km, Pang Mapha is one of the least densely populated districts in Thailand.
 And a bit of trivia: in the Shan language, 'Pang' translates to 'stopping point' and 'Mapha' to 'lime'.
 According to local Shan residents, Pangmapha was once a stopover point for the then long journey between Pai and Mae Hong Son town.
 Apparently, wild limes once grew abundantly in the area.

 There are two Buddhist temples in Soppong, at either end of the village.
 The temple at our end of the village (Wat Ming Muang) is a forest monk temple, very simple and peaceful in the trees on a hillside.
 The head monk there has performed a traditional marriage ceremony for at least one western couple who stayed with us, and if you are so inclined, we can help.
 There is also a Christian church located in Soppong and a Chinese temple on the road to Tham Lot.